What Does Trading As (T/A) Mean in Australia? [2026 Guide]

 Can a Pty Ltd company use one or more business names?

-Yes, a Pty Ltd company can use multiple business names provided they are registered to the Pty Ltd company with ASIC.
+Yes, a Pty Ltd company can use multiple business names provided they are registered with ASIC for the Pty Ltd company.
 Utilising multiple business names enables a business to operate under different brand names for various products and services while maintaining a single legal company structure.

 For instance, Grant Innovations Pty Ltd might trade under names such as GoGreen Solar and GoGreen Tech Consulting to reflect its diverse business lines.
 This strategy helps target specific markets and enhance brand recognition across different sectors.